 "European style" options can only be exercised at the expiration date.
-Options contracts come in two different flavors: Puts: The right to sell a stock.
-Calls: The right to buy stock.
+Options contracts come in 2 different flavors: Puts give investors the right but not the obligation to sell a stock.
+Calls give investors the right but not the obligation to buy a stock.

-Jon buys one contract for IBM at a strike price of $150 that expires in three months.
+Jon buys one contract for IBM at a strike price of $150 that expires in 3 months.
 The current price of the stock is $155.
-If IBM dips below $150, to $145, any time up until expiration Jon can exercise his right to sell 100 shares of IBM at $150.
+If IBM dips below $150 to $145, any time up until expiration Jon can exercise his right to sell 100 shares of IBM at $150.

 If he did this when the stock was at $145, he could simultaneously buy 100 shares for $145 and sell them for $150, making a profit of $5 per share.

-If a contract reaches expiration and the underlying stock for a put option never falls below the strike price, the options contract expires, worthless.
-Similarly, if a stock never goes above a strike price for a call option by expiration, the contract also expires, worthless.
+If a contract reaches expiration and the underlying stock for a put option never falls below the strike, the options contract expires, worthless.
+Similarly, if a stock never goes above a strike price for a call by expiration, the contract also expires, worthless.

 Stock options have a few special vocab words to know before trading them:

-- Expiration date: Date up until which an option contract is good
+- Expiration date: The date up until which an option contract is good

 - Strike price: Contracted price by which the contract can be exercised.

 - Option premium: Cost associated with purchasing or selling an option made up of intrinsic and extrinsic values.